Support for national climate change adaptation plans in French-speaking sub-Saharan Africa

 Overall term: 2016 to 2019

-The risks of climate change are immense, particularly for the states classified by the United Nations as least developed countries (LDCs) in French-speaking sub-Saharan Africa.
-Achieving development goals under political conditions that are generally already difficult is a major challenge.
-In addition, natural events such as droughts, heat waves, storms and flooding are increasing.
-The necessary political and state structures are not yet in place and staff do not have the know-how required to carry out measures to adapt to climate change.
+The risks of climate change are immense, especially for the least developed countries (LDCs) in francophone sub-Saharan Africa.
+Achieving development goals is a major challenge in what is, for the most part, a difficult political environment.
+Extreme weather events like droughts, storms and floods are also increasing in frequency.
+The political and state structures required are not in place and staff do not possess the know-how to follow through with adaptations to climate change.

-At the Climate Change Conference in Cancún in 2010, the Parties to the United Nations Framework Convention on Climate Change (UNFCCC) established the National Adaptation Plan (NAP) process.
-This process identifies the medium-term and long-term changes necessary to reduce the vulnerability of countries and their populations to climate change.
-By launching the NAP process, the states are integrating adaptation to climate change into their national development planning.
-The Paris Agreement of 2015 underscores the key importance of the NAP process in international efforts to adapt to climate change.
+At the Climate Change Conference in Cancún in 2010, the parties to the United Nations Framework Convention on Climate Change agreed to establish the National Adaptation Plan (NAP) process.
+This defines the medium-term and long-term adaptation needs in order to reduce the vulnerability of states and citizens to climate change.
+The advantage of the NAP process is that states integrate adaptation to climate change into their national development planning.
+The 2015 Paris Agreement underlined the importance of the NAP process.

-Initiated at international level, the NAP process offers the LDCs in sub-Saharan Africa the opportunity to respond to alarming climate risks in an appropriate way.
-However, they lack the know-how and the organisational, participatory and governance structures that are prerequisites for sound, politically well-established NAP processes.
-Scientific support is vital to develop national adaptation plans, but is currently not available to a sufficient degree.
-This is one of the reasons for the dearth of comprehensive data on regional climate change and of analyses of the entire process of climate impact chains to serve as the basis for the adaptation process.
-Access to knowledge and resources is difficult for French-speaking countries, because most scientific information, events, documents and training courses are in English only.
+The NAP process is an international initiative and certainly offers the LDCs in sub-Saharan Africa the opportunity to respond appropriately to climate threats.
+However, they lack know-how and the necessary organisational, participatory and governance structures to build a solid foundation and to anchor NAP processes firmly in policies.
+Research is a vital source of support for the development of the NAPs but is currently inadequate.
+This is one reason why there is a scarcity of comprehensive data on regional climate change and a lack of analyses of all the links in climate impact chains to serve as a basis for the adaptation process.
+Access to knowledge and resources is difficult for French-speaking countries because most of the scientific information and research data are only available in English.

-The least developed countries in French-speaking sub-Saharan Africa have enhanced capacity to design results-oriented NAP processes on a scientific basis.
+The least developed countries (LDCs) in francophone sub-Saharan Africa have enhanced capacity to design results-oriented NAP processes on the basis of research.

-Once the key adaptation options have been identified and then compiled and communicated in the NAP process, national and local administrations require funds to take corresponding action.
-The project team helps them to identify and tap into sources of finance.
+Once the most important adaptation options have been identified and established in the NAP process, the administration requires funds for implementation.
+The project team helps to identify and tap sources of financing.

-The project is being implemented in collaboration with the non-profit institute Climate Analytics.
-Together with national climate service providers, Climate Analytics focuses on preparing reports and analyses on the impacts and risks of climate change and adaptation to climate change on the basis of adapted existing methods.
+The project is being carried out in cooperation with the non-profit institute Climate Analytics.
+Together with national climate information providers, Climate Analytics focuses on the preparation of reports and analyses on the consequences and risks of climate change and adaptation to climate change on the basis of existing, adapted methods.